Skip to footer content

 Step 3: Add the IronPDF Namespace

-Now we have to use IronPDF in our project.
-For that purpose, we have to add the IronPDF namespace to every code file where we have to use it.
+To use IronPDF, it is necessary to add the IronPDF namespace to every code file.
 Write the following line of code at the top of every related code file.
 It will enable you to use the features of IronPDF in your program.

-Step 4: Convert PDF Document to a Text file
+Step 4: Convert the PDF Document to a Text file

 Now we have to convert the PDF file to a TXT file or extract only text.
 So, write the following sample code into your code file: